-So I guess what you now have to work out is what do I actually give away for free?
-Let me give you three types of content that you can actually give away on your website, or during your discovery session, or at a free event, to help you answer this.
+So I guess what you now have to work out is what do we actually give away for free?
+Let me give you three types of content that you can actually give away on your website, or during your discovery session, or at a free event to help you answer this.

 1. Your System Overview

-The first thing you can give away for free is what we call a system overview.
+When growing your small business through a free event, the first thing you can give away is what we call a system overview.
 A system overview is where you actually explain your system.

-Say for example, if we were going to sell, Difference Maker Accelerator (one of our programs) at a two-hour evening event.
-We could actually talk about the idea of how most people don't do what they love, the lifestyle of a difference maker, the importance of packaging your services, versus charging by the hour etc etc.
+Say, for example, if we were going to sell, Difference Maker Accelerator (one of our programs) at a two-hour evening event, we could actually talk about the idea of how most people don't do what they love, the lifestyle of a difference-maker, the importance of packaging your services versus charging by the hour, etc.